Logo officiel d'AWS Web Application Firewall

 AWS WAF is the natural choice for organizations running applications on AWS.
 Its deep integration with AWS services and infrastructure-as-code support makes it easy to deploy alongside your applications.

 Our verdict: Best WAF for AWS-native applications, especially when using infrastructure as code.
+The pricing model works well if you already understand your traffic patterns.

 CVE Coverage

-AWS Web Application Firewall can detect and block attacks matching 90K+ known CVEs based on its supported rule sets.
+AWS Web Application Firewall can detect and block attacks matching 111K+ known CVEs based on its supported rule sets.

 14K+